Stuycs-K/final-project-09-shkolnik-simon-chau-brian/PRESENTATION.md

 ### LSB Algorithim:

 Using the LSB algorithim is just like what we did before with image steganography.
 By changing the last signficant bit of chunks of audio we can have the infomation stored in the audio without it making a significant change to it.
+The benefit is the simplicity of this method along with the small, imperceptible change of the audio to the human ear.

 ### Echo hiding

 The data is embed into the audio by creating an echo of the host audio.
+There are four parts to echo hiding, creating the echo, embedding the data into the audio, shorting delays between the audio and echo to 1-3 miliseconds and turning the signal with echo back into an audio stream.
+The benefit is that it can be hard to hear if done properly as it takes advantage of how we precieve echos.
+Echo hiding can also be compressed and withstand some audio degradation<br>

-This echo is a resonace frequency which is then added on top of this host audio.The biggest benefit of echo hiding is that it is hard to detect on a spectrogram, but the audio can be changed by this method.
-This would cause the audio to sound a bit warped, cluing the listener in that there is something hidden.
+The biggest problem but the audio is changed by this method.
+This might cause the audio to sound different especially is the delays are not within the 1-3 milisecond range, cluing the listener in that there is something hidden.
 Therefore this method requires good quality audio.

 ## Encoding Audio Using Inaudible Frequencies